 EI advances the interests of higher education and research staff by working closely with UNESCO, the ILO and other UN bodies, and by lobbying international agencies such as the OECD, the World Bank, and the World Trade Organisation.

 We campaign to support colleagues whose academic freedom and civil liberties are under attack, and we vigorously defend the trade union rights of member organisations.

-EI campaigns to support colleagues whose academic freedom and civil liberties are under attack and vigorously defend their trade union rights.EI builds solidarity and strength within the sector by organizing a biannual international conference to share best practice and to collectively address the global challenges before us.
+EI builds solidarity and strength within the sector.
+We organize a biannual international conference to share best practice and to collectively confront the global challenges before us.

 At the European level, EI is a consultative member of the Bologna Follow-up Group.
 Through its Higher Education and Research Standing Committee (HERSC), EI works to ensure academic staff play a key role in shaping the European Higher Education Area.